- Last OnlineMar 13, 10:07 PM

 Oct 26, 2024

 Another manga that became the victim of a cancellation, which is too bad since it was fun.
-I suspect this manga was inspired Date a Live and Kekkon Yubiwa Monogatari, what with the harem of disasters personified and the marriage mechanic, so the inevitable romcom antics are mixed with active shounen combat, a winning formula.
+I suspect this manga was inspired by Date a Live and Kekkon Yubiwa Monogatari, what with the harem of disasters personified and the marriage mechanic, so the inevitable romcom antics are mixed with active shounen combat, a winning formula.

 So student council vice president Dazai Ryunosuke lives a normal life at school where he is always helping everyone out due to reasons rooted in a vague childhood memory.
 That life collapses upon itself when a girl falls from the sky - a dragon girl, a walking calamity.
-This girl,
+This

 ...

-Rinne, forges a marriage link with Ryunosoke, which is the only way to contain her powers as they rampage.
+girl, Rinne, forges a marriage link with Ryunosoke, which is the only way to contain her powers as they rampage.
 Conflict is quickly introduced with the arrival of Mari, Ryunosuke's assistant on the student council who has persistently declared her feelings for him... and is a vampire girl.
 Cue the romcom.

 It's too bad this was cancelled, as it's perfectly able to make fun of itself and its characters, often with quite funny faces.
 However, the first arc became the only arc, and it was also rather far shorter than a first arc should be due to its cancellation.
 Still, as I've said before, it should be read for a fun read that takes an hour or two, and to see the mangaka's feelings for their work.